 c.
-The equity award adjustments for each applicable year include the addition (or subtraction, as applicable) of the following: (i) the year-end fair value of any equity awards granted in the applicable year that are outstanding and unvested as of the end of the year; (ii) the amount of change as of the end of the applicable year (from the end of the prior fiscal year) in fair value of any awards granted in prior years that are outstanding and unvested as of the end of the year; (iii) the amount of change as of the end of the end of the applicable year; (iii) for awards granted in prior years that are outstanding and unvested as of the end of the end of the prior fiscal year) in fair value; The valuation assumptions used to calculate the fair value were updated as of each measurement date and will differ from those disclosed as of the grant date.
-The methodology used to develop the valuation assumptions as of each applicable measurement date are so follows:
+The equity award adjustments for each applicable year include the addition (or subtraction, as applicable) of the following: (i) the year-end fair value of any equity awards granted in the applicable year that are outstanding and unvested as of the end of the year; (ii) the amount of change as of the end of the applicable year (from the end of the applicable year; (iii) for awards granted in prior years that are outstanding and unvested as of the end of the applicable year; (iii) for awards granted in prior years that vest in the applicable year, the amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value; The valuation assumptions used to calculate the fair value were updated as of each measurement date and will differ from those disclosed as of the grant date.
+The methodology used to develop the valuation assumptions as of each applicable measurement date is consistent with those disclosed at the time of grant.
+The amounts deducted or added in calculating the equity award adjustments are as follows:

-YEAR ADD FAIR VALUE OF CURRENT YEAR EQUITY AWARDS AT YEAR-END ADD CHANGE IN VALUE OF PRIOR YEARS' AWARDS UNVESTED AT YEAR-END ADD CHANGE IN VALUE OF PRIOR YEARS' AWARDS THAT VESTED IN THE FY AWARDS THAT FAILED TO ADD VALUE OF DIVIDENDS OR OTHER EARNINGS PAID ON EQUITY AWARDS NOT OTHERWISE REFLECTED IN FAIR VALUE OR TOTAL COMPENSATION (\$) TOTAL EQUITY AWARD ADJUSTMENTS 2023 4,373,156 3,725,072 - 692,115 - 8,790,343 2022 980,833 (2,476,972) 1,540,523 - - 44,384 2021 2,048,545 4,818,485 223,192 - - 7,090,222
+YEAR ADD FAIR VALUE OF CURRENT YEAR EQUITY AWARDS AT YEAR-END ADD CHANGE IN VALUE OF PRIOR YEARS' AWARDS UNVESTED AT YEAR-END ADD FAIR VALUE AS OF VESTING DATE OF EQUITY AWARDS GRANTED AND VESTED IN THE YEAR ADD CHANGE IN VALUE OF PRIOR YEARS' AWARDS THAT VESTED IN THE FY SUBTRACT YEAR-END FAIR VALUE OF EQUITY AWARDS THAT FAILED TO MEET VESTING CONDITIONS IN THE YEAR ADD VALUE OF DIVIDENDS OR OTHER EARNINGS PAID ON EQUITY AWARDS NOT OTHERWISE REFLECTED IN FAIR VALUE OR TOTAL COMPENSATION (\$) TOTAL EQUITY AWARD ADJUSTMENTS

+2023 4,373,156 3,725,072 692,115 8,790,343

+2022 980,833 (2,476,972) 1,540,523 44,384

+2021 2,048,545 4,818,485 223,192 7,090,222

 The dollar amounts reported in D represent the average of the amounts reported for the non-PEO NEOs in the "Total" column of the Summary Compensation Table in each applicable year.
-The names of each of the non-PEO NEOs included for purposes of calculating the average amounts in each applicable year are as follows: David I. Goldberg and Keith L. Belknap for 2023, David I. Goldberg and Keith L. Belknap for 2023, David I. Goldberg and Keith L. Belknap for 2023, David I. Goldberg and Keith L. Belknap for 2023, David I. Goldberg and Keith L. Belknap for 2023, David I. Goldberg and Keith L. Belknap for 2023, David I. Goldberg and Keith L. Belknap for 2024.
+The names of each of the non-PEO NEOs included for purposes of calculating the average amounts in each applicable year are as follows: David I. Goldberg and Keith L. Belknap for 2023, David I. Goldberg and Keith L. Belknap for 2022, and David I. Goldberg, Keith L. Belknap, and Robert L. Salomon for 2021.